Active Minds: Send Silence Packing

 In 2008, Active Minds held the first Send Silence Packing display at the National Mall in Washington DC.
 The display consists of 1,000 backpacks laid on the ground in a public space, with personal stories attached.
 These backpacks represent the lives of the over 1,000 college students that are lost to suicide each year.
 The Send Silence Packing tour now travels nationwide in the fall and spring of each year.

-Active Minds Speakers

-Active Minds has over a dozen speakers available for presentations at schools, workplaces, community events, and more.
-The speakers are able to present on a variety of topics, including mental illness, workplace mental health, and suicide prevention.